Art 110: Introduction to the Visual Arts

 The purpose of this course is to introduce students to Art and Ideas as practiced in the 21st century.
-Students will try a range of art media including traditional tools & new media.
-Student discussions will compare and contrast contemporary artists.
-Students will visit the CSULB School of Art Galleries, see the work of 4-5 different student artists, have conversations with the artists, and write blog posts about the work.
+Students will try a wide range of art media from traditional tools like Drawing & Paint, to contemporary media like Snapchat & Video.
+Short videos will introduce artists and art ideas that students will further explore through research and discussions with classmates.
+Written blog posts will compare and contrast contemporary artists.

 Upon completion of this course, the student will be able to:

 - Describe some of the styles, ideas, and issues found in contemporary art.

 - Understand and articulate some of the ways that art functions vis-a-vis human culture.